theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## Future Development

-This section is currently being expanded.

-In the future, I want to further strengthen experimentation and reflection in my courses.
+In the next phase of my teaching development, I want to further strengthen experimentation, reflection, and active student engagement in my courses.
 In entrepreneurship education especially, I see potential to create more structured opportunities for students to test assumptions, reflect on their learning process, and connect theoretical concepts with entrepreneurial action.

-I also want to continue developing teaching formats that move beyond slide-based input: more free teaching sequences, more active student work, more structured reflection, and more formats where students create visible outputs.
+First, I want to strengthen free teaching sequences and reduce my dependence on slides and the lectern.
+Slides will remain useful for orientation, structure, and conceptual clarity, but I would like to work more with blackboards, whiteboards, flipcharts, prepared visual structures, and movement in the room.
+My aim is to create more moments in which ideas are developed visibly together with students.

+Second, I want to prepare active learning phases more systematically.
+This includes clearer learning outcomes for individual sessions, more structured worksheets and materials, and better-planned transitions between short input, student work, discussion, and reflection.
+I want students to engage more often with concepts through visible outputs such as sketches, matrices, personas, organizatas, canvases, posters, role cards, and structured peer feedback.

+Third, I want to deepen the connection between research, sustainability, and teaching.
+I am especially interested in Education for Sustainable Development and in creating more learning situations in which students work with open, research-informed questions around entrepreneurship, management, sustainability, and business model innovation.
 In upcoming workshops, I want to bring in sustainable business model thinking more strongly and help participants move from broad sustainability challenges toward concrete business model ideas.

+Finally, I want to use feedback more systematically as a basis for future development.
+In addition to official course evaluations, I plan to collect short activity-specific feedback on selected learning formats such as worksheets, design thinking sessions, role plays, persona and organizata maps, pitch feedback role cards, and business model development workshops.
+This should help me better understand which activities support student learning and where my course design can become clearer, more coherent, and more effective.